Skip to main content

 Sallie Bailey, South Scotland Region Manager with Forestry and Land Scotland said:

-“The Tweed Valley is a mecca for mountain biking and has a long history of world class riding for all abilities.
+“The Tweed Valley is a haven for mountain biking and has a long history of world class riding for all abilities.
 We want to build on this and strengthen the links we already have with the mountain biking community.

 This yearly agreement is the first of its kind and will be run on a pilot basis.
 We’ve been highly impressed with the TVTA’s genuine desire and professionalism to work with us to develop new approaches to trail management.”